NaveedNaseem84/PP3--Hangman-Lite/README.md

 I have endeavoured to implement any guidance given on my previous projects with the view of incorporating this as part of my standard coding practice.

 The main take away point from this project has been around the value of breaking the requirements down into smaller manageable tasks on a "to do" list.
-Having this in place from the beginning has enabled me to build up the project step by step without having to think of what do next.
+Having this in place from the beginning has enabled me to build up the project step by step using a methodical approach.

 This has been taken on board with a view to maintaining this on future projects.